FAQ | Published on 21st May 2021

 Cutting, shaping and detailing

-Large-format porcelain slabs need expert cutting and careful handling.
-In our workshop, we use advanced water-jet technology and specialist porcelain machinery to achieve flawless precision.
-This allows us to produce socket apertures, mitred corners, shower niches, splashback cut-outs, step nosings, and a wide range of bespoke details.
+Large-format porcelain requires expert handling and precision cutting to achieve a perfect finish.
+In our workshop, we use advanced water-jet cutting and specialist porcelain equipment to deliver exceptional accuracy.
+This technology enables us to create socket openings, mitred edges, shower niches, splashback cut-outs, step nosings, and a wide range of made-to-measure features.

-By preparing the slabs in our workshop, each piece arrives on site ready for installation, minimising the need for risky on-site cutting.
-For projects where accuracy is critical — like aligning book-matched porcelain or maintaining sharp mitres — workshop fabrication provides the most reliable and efficient solution.
+All fabrication is completed in our workshop, ensuring every slab arrives on site ready for installation and reducing the need for complex or risky on-site cutting.
+For projects that demand exact alignment — such as book-matched porcelain or precisely mitred corners — workshop preparation offers the most dependable and efficient approach.

 Fabrication tip